HTTP-APIs/hydra-python-agent/README.md

 **NOTE:** You'll need to use python3.

+To install only requirements:

+    pip3 install -r requirements.txt

+or,

 To install or setup the client environment, you have to run:

      python3 setup.py install

-or,

-To install only requirements:

-    pip3 install -r requirements.txt

-To install Redis and start Redis server:
+To install Redis and start Redis server(also if Redis has installed):

-    cd hydra_redis
     ./redis_setup.sh

 ## Quickstart